Published Tuesday 28 June 2016, Chris Worfold (edited by Simon Marsh).

 I think that what you’re searching for as an artist is to be able to visualise something that you know but haven’t yet seen.
 I know that this is a contradiction, perhaps even a paradox and yet I see it manifesting throughout all of my work, particularly in relation to the motives and motifs that repeat as they have done throughout my visual arts practice.
 It’s taking the familiar toward the unfamiliar in adding to the conversations that have preceded the finished object.

 I feel environments can profoundly affect you as an artist.
 For example, I’ve recently moved back into Brisbane following a series of residencies in New York.
 Now without running an artistic comparison between these two cities what I’ve come to realise is the overwhelming zeitgeist associated with plugging back into a city environment.
 This cannot help but intrinsically affect you as an artist.
 Before this move I was living a semi-rural lifestyle and interestingly since I’ve returned to Brisbane I’ve started painting works that are somewhat landscape oriented that seemingly reflect nature and more specifically and somewhat strangely, the back-yard.
-I guess you could say that for me, things such as the sky and urban surrounds have become more impactful since this return.
-However, for myself it remains that the objects and things floating within the matrix of an urban experience is what I’m interested in exploring.
+I guess you could say that for me, things such as the sky and urban surrounds have had more of an influence on my work since this return.
+However, for myself it remains that the objects and things floating within the matrix of an urban experience are what I’m interested in exploring.
 And yet this myriad of floating objects and vistas are never fixed.
 So in this sense it is not a single place or situation that I’m trying to create an image of.
 It’s more of an articulated expression of transience.

 I’ve never adhered to the conceited nature swirling around the notion of an artistic full stop, specifically with regard to the medium of painting.
 That form of lexicality for me has never articulated what a medium can or cannot express at any given moment throughout history.